Doctor of Philosophy in Medicinal Chemistry

 Graduate students are primarily admitted to the department to pursue the Ph.D. degree.
 The M.S. degree and postdoctoral training are also available.
 An applicant wishing to enter the graduate program must have earned a bachelor’s or master’s degree in pharmacy, medicinal chemistry, chemistry, biochemistry, or a closely related field, and must have completed 1 year of organic chemistry with laboratory (equivalent to CHEM 330, CHEM 331, CHEM 335, and CHEM 336).
 In all cases, general admission requirements must be met.

 Applications are evaluated by the graduate selection committee.
 Applications must be supported by 1 copy of official transcripts of all previous college and university work, both undergraduate and graduate.
 In addition, a resume, a statement of purpose, and 3 letters of recommendation from current or former teachers, advisors, or employers must be submitted.
 Students from non-English-speaking countries also must furnish proof of proficiency in English.
-Graduate Record Examination (GRE) general test scores are required, and applicants are strongly encouraged to take the subject test in chemistry as well.
+Graduate Record Examination (GRE) general test scores are recommended but are not required, and applicants are strongly encouraged to take the subject test in chemistry as well.

-The graduate selection committee makes admission decisions based on grade-point averages for previous college work (particularly in the relevant science areas), letters of recommendation, previous research or employment experience relevant to the graduate training being sought, GRE scores, etc. The number of applicants who can be admitted at any time varies, depending on the availability of laboratory space, research facilities, and financial support for research activities, but generally averages between 5-10 a year.
+The graduate selection committee makes admission decisions based on grade-point averages for previous college work (particularly in the relevant science areas), letters of recommendation, previous research or employment experience relevant to the graduate training being sought, etc. The number of applicants who can be admitted at any time varies, depending on the availability of laboratory space, research facilities, and financial support for research activities, but generally averages between 5-10 a year.

 Graduate applications and all other requested application materials (transcripts, résumé, statement of purpose, recommendation letters, etc.) must be submitted online: